 When is Alternative Text displayed?

 This can happen in different situations.
 The key instance is when people visually impaired are consuming your content.
 Second, the alt text is displayed in the HTML version of your content.
 In other words, the coding version of your website that search engines read.

-Another instance image alt attributes can be displayed are when someone is using a screen reader or if browsers are unable to properly render a page.
+Another instance of image alt attributes that can be displayed is when someone is using a screen reader or if browsers are unable to properly render a page.
 If your images don’t load due to poor internet speed or similar issues, the alt text may display instead of your image.
 Whatever the cause, you need to include image alt text!

 InfluencerSEO handles adding alt text to all images for all clients in both the Strategize & Optimize SEO packages.

 How To Write Good Alt Text

 Get specific and to the point with your wording.

 Don’t try to embellish alternative text like you would with a blog post.
 Its entire point is just to provide the context of the image.
 So you need to be specific and get to the point right away.
 But don’t overthink it!
 Think about how you would describe the image to someone over the phone.
 Make it descriptive, clear, and concise.
 Just write what you see!